arcolinux/arcolinux-leftwm-theme-docky/README.md

-# Starwars: A leftwm configured theme
+# Docky: A leftwm configured theme